arunpshankar/VAIS-RAG-Patterns/README.md

 # Architectural Blueprints for RAG Automation: Advanced Document Understanding using Vertex AI Search

+This repository offers a comprehensive toolkit for building and evaluating RAG pipelines specifically designed for question answering on documents.
+Leveraging Vertex AI Search and Gemini Pro, it streamlines document processing, enhances search accuracy, and enables robust evaluation of retrieval and answer quality.
+ Explore the provided code and detailed Medium article [add link here] to learn how to create RAG pipelines that deliver accurate and reliable responses to your inquiries.

 <div align="center">
     <img src="./img/blog-9.png" alt="Document Understanding using Vertex AI Search" width="500" height="500"/>
 </div>